 Gerald’s Game: The Eclipse Scene fully creeps you out!

 When Jessie is young and watching an eclipse, her dad asks her to sit on his lap because that arouses him.
 After that, he proceeds to touch himself fully aware that Jessie knows what he’s doing.
 He doesn’t stop there, he emotionally manipulates her to keep it a secret from everyone.
 This one moment scars Jessie forever, and it’s a secret that stays with her for life.
 Years later, she marries a person much older than her because it’s the only dynamic she’s ever known.
 Also, Gerald is a lawyer like her father.
 So not only does she keep it a secret, the agony continues for her because of the way she’s made a choice for her life partner.
 As a result, she is in an unhappy marriage as a trophy wife.

-Based on the most pressing question that I’ve received from people about this film, it seems the element that has gripped people’s heart is the Moonlight Man and the actor who has played it.
+Based on the most pressing question that I’ve received from people about Gerald’s Game, it seems the element that has gripped people’s heart is the Moonlight Man and the actor who has played it.
 He was pretty scary, wasn’t he?
 So let’s first talk about Raymond Andrew Joubert.

 Gerald’s Game: Moonlight Man Explained